CURRENT WATER SUPPLY

 AUTOMATED TRAVELING SCREENS

-As reported in previous newsletters, the automated traveling screen that the District installed on the Talent Canal at Coleman Creek continues to work very well.
+As reported in previous newsletters, the automated traveling screen that the District installed on the Talent Canal at Coleman Creek continues to work very well in its’ second year of operation.
 The screen removes moss and debris from the canal on a continual basis throughout the season.
-The debris moves up the screen and is deposited onto a conveyor belt that piles the material up on the side of the ditch bank.
+The debris is removed from the canal and moves up the screen and is deposited onto a conveyor belt that piles the material up on the side of the canal bank.
 District personnel then go in with machinery and clean up the pile of debris once or twice during the irrigation season and haul it off.

-This screen has worked so well that the District applied to the Bureau of Reclamation for additional cost share funds to install two more screens.
-The District received cost share funds from the Bureau and has included in the new budget the installation of two more screens.
-The two new screens will be placed on the Talent Canal.
-The water in this canal has a tendency to be warmer and more nutrient rich than the other canals and the moss grows faster.
+This screen worked so well for the District last year that the District applied to the Bureau of Reclamation for additional cost share funds to install two more screens.
+The District received these cost share funds from the Bureau and completed the installation of two new screens prior to the start of the 2007 irrigation season.
+Both of the new screens were placed on the Talent Canal, one at the Wagner Creek Siphon and one at the Crooked Creek Siphon.
+The Talent Canal has by far the most accumulation of aquatic weed growth in the District’s system.
+The water is warmer and more nutrient rich than the other canals and the aquatic weeds grow faster.
 As a rule, the District has to demoss the Talent Canal twice as often as the other canals in the system.

 POLICY FOR COLLECTION OF DELINQUENT WATER USER ACCOUNTS